matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/6 The Test Pyramid.md

 # The Test Pyramid
 * Layers of the pyramid represent groups of tests
-* Different Goals are supported by different levels of testing and test automation
+* Different Goals are supported by different levels of testing & test automation
 * Supports the team in:
   * Test Automation
   * Test Effort Allocation